 To fully realize the goal of universal health coverage across the world, it is critical to integrate prevention, treatment and care services for mental health disorders, along with psychosocial support mechanisms, into accessible service delivery and financial protection programs.
-Additionally, health and policy leaders need to identify “entry points” across sectors to help tackle the social and economic factors that contribute to the onset and perpetuation of mental health disorders.
+Additionally, health and policy leaders need to identify and use “entry points” across sectors to help tackle the social and economic factors that contribute to the onset and perpetuation of mental health disorders.

 World Bank-WHO Initiative